logo

 At Homelodge, we have a unique proposition for you!
 We have been established since 1986 and have a 100% success rate with installing an ancillary annexe within a domestic curtilage (garden).

 We are experts in our field and have installed over a thousand annexes that have not needed planning permission.
-We will handle all negotiations with your Local Authority and cut through the red tape.
-That said, if you are wanting advice on biodiversity, conservation and sustainability, we work closely with a conservation and ecology consultant, and we can design in environmental solutions that will enhance the environment after your annexe is installed, but this will be your decision and not a condition set by your Local Authority.
+We will handle all negotiations with your Local Planning Authority and cut through the red tape.
+That said, if you are wanting advice on biodiversity, conservation and sustainability, we work closely with a conservation and ecology consultant, and we can incorporate environmental solutions that will enhance the environment after your annexe is installed, but this will be your decision and not a condition set by your Local Authority.

 Should you be looking at building a granny annexe in a property you are buying, we can make this application while the house sale is going through and prior to contracts being exchanged.